|

 (de)convolution spectra |

 The presence/absence of data blocks is visualized by four LEDs located in the lower left corner of the main window.
-A red LED
+A red LED indicates

 Memory management modes: CytoSpec offers two distinct memory management modes.
 This functionality was introduced to allow

-64-bit version of CytoSpec the memory mode 'compress' is obsolete
+64-bit version of CytoSpec the 'compress' memory mode is obsolete

 and has been removed.